-At the College of Charleston, students know that everything is connected, that we’re all a part of the larger world.
-And the students joining Professor Bret Lott’s annual summer abroad program in Charleston’s sister city, Spoleto, Italy, get a genuine glimpse of what that larger world looks like.
+At the College of Charleston, students know that the connections we make to the larger world – the lessons we take from across the globe – are exactly what makes this world so small.
+And the students joining Professor of Tourism and Tourism Management Brumby McCleod’s annual summer abroad program in Iceland get a genuine glimpse of what our world looks like.
 Each summer, dozens of professors make similar trips, introducing their students to cultures, histories and landscapes around the globe.
-For some students, it’s an art history and architecture tour through France and England that fills their summer calendar.
+For some students, it’s a hands-on study in Italian arts or an art history and architecture tour through France and England that fills their summer calendar.
 For others, it might be studying ecology in Indonesia or African American identity in Barbados.

 RELATED: Check out the College’s study-abroad programs.